sassoftware/saspy/saspy/doc/source/install.rst

 STDIO over SSH
 ==============
+NEW in V3.6.3, you can use this method from a Windows Client to connect to a stand alone SAS install on a remote Linux machine.
+Before that, it was only supported from a Linux client.

 This is the remote version of the original connection method.
-This also works with Unix only, and it supports passwordless SSH to the Unix machine where SAS is installed.
+This also works with Unix SAS only, and it supports passwordless SSH to the Unix machine where SAS is installed.
 It is up to you to make sure that user accounts have passwordless SSH configured between the two systems.
 Google it, it's not that difficult.